 My go-to meal for fast, healthy lunches has become big billowing salads.
 However, some days we want something with a little more comfort food appeal.
 So I turned to two of my favorite meal starters: jarred pasta sauce and gnocchi.
-Homemade is great, but I never feel like I’m cheating when I use good brands of marinara, like Amy’s or Organicville.
+Homemade is great, but I never feel like I’m cheating when I use good brands of marinara.
+Our current favorite is 365 Organic Marinara, which is also quite affordable!
 Plus, it cuts out a ton of work when our stomachs loudly proclaim that time is of the essence.
 And gnocchi is speedy, taking just 3 minutes to cook!

 For a delicious twist, this dairy-free tomato basil cream sauce is enriched with coconut cream and tossed with fresh, seasonal basil.
 It’s light and vegetarian, yet hearty enough to satisfy Tony’s finicky appetite.
 Coconut cream may sound like an odd flavor pairing, but the strong and acidic nature of the marinara dominates the scene.
 In fact, the two neutralize one another.
 The coconut cream helps to cut the acidity while the tomato overrides any coconut flavor or a wonderful, slightly sweet tomato basil cream sauce.